 Even though much has changed and improved in the audiovisual sector in the face of the #MeToo movement, a gender gap in representation of women remains.
-This is especially relevant in women’s lack of representation in leadership and management positions as well as access to employment, funding and equal pay.
-The situation gets even more alarming when we look at women belonging to less privileged segments of the population, as some communities suffer all types of discrimination beyond and on the top of the gender related issue.
-The European Commission has set gender and inclusiveness at the top of its policy agenda.
+This is especially relevant in women’s lack of representation in leadership and management positions, access to employment, funding and equal pay.
+The situation gets even more alarming when we look at women belonging to less privileged segments of the population, as some communities suffer all types of discrimination beyond and on top of gender related issues.

-In the framework of the Creative Europe MEDIA programme, the Commission has started to work to improve gender balance and diversity in the media and in the audiovisual sector, by engaging with stakeholders and raising awareness, collecting data, and establishing networking.
+Within the framework of the Creative Europe MEDIA programme, the Commission has started to work to improve gender balance and diversity in the media and in the audiovisual sector by engaging with stakeholders and raising awareness, collecting data, and establishing networks.

 The strategy for 2021-2027 foresees further policy development by including gender activities in all European actions towards the audiovisual sector.
 The focus of the strategy has moved from gender alone to the broader concept of diversity and inclusiveness.